Child of Glass: Plot

 Sleeping lies the murdered lass.Vainly cries the child of glass.When the two shall be as one,the spirit's journey will be done.

 When he realizes that Inez herself must be "the murdered lass," Alexander enlists Blossom and her grandmother to find the "child of glass."
 In a vision using Blossom's crystal ball, Alexander sees Inez alive with her mother, who makes Inez promise to look after her china doll Babette.
 Waking from the vision, Alexander realizes that the doll Babette must be the "child of glass."

 Meanwhile, Alexander's mother fires a disgruntled handyman, Amory Timmons, who burns down the barn as revenge.
-Alexander witnesses the fire and Amory attempts to murder him.
+Alexander witnesses the fire and Amory attempts to kill him.
 Alexander escapes by running into the burning barn, but falls into the old well.
 Roused by the barn fire, Alexander's family realize that he is missing, while Amory has escaped.
 As the police search for Alexander and Amory, Inez's dog leads Blossom to the well house, where she sees the unconscious Alexander on a ledge.
 Blossom is the only one light enough to be lowered down the well to tie a rope to Alexander.
 While doing so, she discovers Babette on the same ledge.
 Both Alexander and the doll are taken safely from the well.

 Alexander and Blossom located Inez's family tomb and lay the doll on her grave, freeing her from the curse.
 However, Amory tracks Alexander and Blossom to the tomb and is on the verge of killing them both when Inez manifests as a terrifying, wailing ghost that scares him into fleeing.
 Inez thanks Alexander and Blossom for their help before going to her final rest.
-Before Inez departs forever, the doll rises from the grave and smashes on the floor, revealing that its head is full of diamonds—the long-lost Dumaine treasure that Inez was sworn to protect.
-Inez has given Alexander the treasure to help his family restore her home.
+Before Inez departs forever, the doll rises from the grave and smashes on the floor, revealing that its head is full of diamonds—the long-lost Dumaine treasure that Inez was to protect.
+Inez has given Alexander the treasure to help his family restore their home.